 If you’re comparing pet insurance companies and plans, there are some additional areas of coverage you should be aware of.
 These are less commonly offered by pet insurance companies, but there are some who do extend coverage to these areas.
 Read each plan’s coverage carefully to understand what is offered.
 If any of these areas are important to you, do a little extra research to find a plan that will offer the level of coverage you need.
 Some of these areas of coverage are:

-Exam fees: One of the biggest things to look out for when you evaluate pet insurance plans is the exam fee.
+Exam fees.
+Be sure to check into exam fees when you compare pet insurance policies.
 Your vet’s office will charge a base exam fee each time you visit the vet.
 If your pet insurance does not cover this, you will be responsible for paying the exam fee even if everything else at your visit is covered.

 The Best Pet Insurance in Oregon